 1. Improved Software Quality: No manual errors.
 All the tasks have been given the same priority while execution.
 This improves accuracy.
 Besides, automation is written in such a way that it ensures the highest quality standards.

-3. Increase in Return on Investment: Automation may require the initial investment.
+3. Increase in Return on Investment: Automation may require an initial investment.
 However, in the end, the significant increase in efficiency and productivity generates a high return on investment.
-Automation saves you money and time, which translates into a Return on investment.
+Automation saves you money and time, translating into a Return on investment.

 4. Faster Development and Release: Automation makes things faster.
 It saves a lot of time in execution.
-This results in faster development as well as testing and at the end faster delivery to
+This results in faster development as well as testing and, in the end, faster delivery to

-5. Boosts morale of the Employee: Employee is saved from doing repetitive work.
-Automation gives an employee a chance to focus on other important work while executing the same task by automation in the background.
+5. Boosts Employee morale: Employee is saved from doing repetitive work.
+Automation allows employees to focus on other important work while executing the same task by automation in the background.
 Moreover, we all know a positive mindset is everything we need.

 Automation is important and necessary for an organization.
-Today organization has a separate team that focuses only on automation.
+Today the organization has a separate team that focuses only on automation.
 We are about business and weal ways want to make money.
-We always keep finding new ways to save money and automation is one of them.
-The only thing an organization is to keep in mind is which automation to go for and you are all set.
+We always keep finding new ways to save money, and automation is one of them.
+An organization must only remember which automation to go for, and you are all set.

 This is a guide to the Application of Automation.
-Here we discuss the Introduction of Application of Automation and its different Tools along with Benefits.
+Here we discuss the introduction, top applications of automation, tools, importance, and benefits.
 You can also go through our other suggested articles to learn more –